MicrosoftDocs/azure-docs/articles/search/semantic-how-to-configure.md

 1. Select **Semantic Configurations** and then select **Add Semantic Configuration**.

    The **New Semantic Configuration** page opens with options for selecting a title field, content fields, and keyword fields.
+Only searchable and retrievable string fields are eligible.
 Make sure to list content fields and keyword fields in priority order.

    :::image type="content" source="./media/semantic-search-overview/create-semantic-config.png" alt-text="Screenshot that shows how to create a semantic configuration in the Azure portal." border="true":::